keploy/typescript-sdk/README.md

     var server, octokit;
     beforeEach(function () {
-        NewContext({Mode: "record", Name: "your demo app name"})  // Set your keploy mode and name here.
+        NewContext({Mode: "record", Name: "your demo app name"})  // Set your keploy mode and name here. octokit = new Octokit({ auth: "your authentication token"});
-        // Clears the cache so a new server instance is used for each test.
-        // delete require.cache[require.resolve('../app')];

-        octokit = new Octokit({ auth: "your authentication token"});

     });